zhangmingdi/react-native-navigation/docs/docs/stack.md

 ___
 ### Background
 #### color?: Color
-Background color, ignored if a component is defined.
+Set the background color.
+Ignored if a component is specified.
 ___
 #### component?: Component
-A react [component](#component) to be used as background.
+Set a react [component](#component) as the background.
+Useful for example to show a gradient as background.

+?> On Android, Setting an `id` to the Component will prevent the component from being recreated each time it's used by a screen.
+The component will be created once and whenever possible it will be reused.
 ___
 ### Component
 #### name: string